microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-05.md

 - Run the following command to deploy your app `kubectl apply -f deployment.yml`

-- Run the folowing command after few mints to check the status of the pods:
+- Run the following command after few mints to check the status of the pods:
 `kubectl get pods`

 ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image89.png)